- Old Pawn Jewelry

 Shop by Price

-A wonderful selection of Old Pawn Jewelry from the 1920's to present time, which is made by some of the best Navajo, Hopi and Zuni artists in the American Southwest.
+We have a wonderful selection of Old Pawn Jewelry from the 1920's to present time, which is made by some of the best Navajo, Hopi and Zuni artists in the American Southwest.
 This Jewelry features some of the finest Royston, Carico Lake, Kingman, and Landers Turquoise ever put into jewelry.
-Each Old Pawn item has a detailed description about it and is handmade by a Navajo, Hopi, or Zuni Native American artist.
+Each Old Pawn item has a detailed description and is handmade by a Navajo, Hopi, or Zuni Native American artist.

 On Native American Indian reservations, any Old Pawn Jewelry or Native American art that is 100 years old is considered to be very old, antique, vintage, or ancient.
 Strictly off of a Native American Indian Reservation, such as the Navajo Reservation, old pawn represents genuine authentic Indian jewelry.
 Although it is the opinion of some pseudo-experts that old pawn was jewelry that was originally made for pawn.
 It in fact isn't necessarily a piece of jewelry that a Native American Indian had pawned, because he or she had financial woes, or needed money at that present time.
 For collectors of Native American antique vintage old pawn jewelry, the emotional attraction and value of old pawn Indian jewelry is that it was once owned, appreciated, worn, and used by actual Native American Indians.
 It is as an intimate relic of a people and a culture that is slowly disappearing into history.